xebialabs/overthere/README.md

 <a name="configuring_overthere"></a>
 # Configuring Overthere

 The protocols that Overthere uses to connect to remote hosts, such as SSH, CIFS, Telnet and WinRM, are existing protocols for which support is built into many platforms.
-As such you will not need to install any custom software on the target hosts.
-Nevertheless in some cases the target platforms have to be configured to correctly work with Overthere.
+As such you will not need to install any custom software on the remote hosts.
+Nevertheless in some cases the remote hosts have to be configured to correctly work with Overthere.
 Also, Overthere has a number of configuration features that allow you tweak the way it interfaces with the remote hosts.

 <a name="protocols"></a>
 ## Protocols